corinwagen/TrumpTweets/models.md

 ##### Initial Model Architecture:

-Attempts to fit simple tree-based models (e.g. Random Forest) to stock and bond data were almost totally ineffective.
+Attempts to fit simple tree-based models (e.g. Random Forest) to stock and bond data were ineffective.

 The following datasets were combined to form a hybrid predictor set:
 - Tweet metadata